 The resulting statement, presented below, is basically a codification of the criteria already employed by staff when evaluating new and ongoing projects and are addressed in the staff reports submitted to the Commission regarding each documentary editing proposal to be acted upon at Commission meetings.
-These criteria are outlined within the NHPRC publication, Grant Guidelines: How to Apply for NHPRC Grants; How to Administer NHPRC Grants, which is available free of charge in hard copy to all who request a copy and online on the NHPRC's website, www.archives.gov/nhprc_and_other_grants/.
+These criteria are outlined within the NHPRC publication, Grant Guidelines: How to Apply for NHPRC Grants; How to Administer NHPRC Grants, which is available free of charge in hard copy to all who request a copy and online on the NHPRC's web site, www.nara. gov/nhprc.
 Each criterion listed below is followed, within parentheses, by the evidence utilized by staff.